How Your 2025 Wedding Could Save You Money on Taxes

 - Charitable deduction floor: Charitable donations that are itemized (generally non-cash gifts) must exceed 0.5% of your adjusted gross income before qualifying for a tax deduction.

-All of those changes will likely impact how you handle charitable donations.
-So, keeping track of these provisions and making intentional donations after your wedding may help you recover some costs related to your big day.
+All those changes will likely impact how you handle charitable donations.
+Keeping track of these provisions and making intentional donations after your wedding might help you recover some costs related to your big day.

 Lower your tax bill with charitable donations